Dissipative Emergence of Inflation from Quasi-Cyclic Universe: Acknowledgments

 \section{Acknowledgments}

 Our analyses on the \CosmoLattice{} outputs were helped by the Mathematica notebook created by Francisco Torrenti that is available on \href{https://cosmolattice.net/}{the \CosmoLattice{} website}.
-T.T.~thanks Jong-Wan Lee for a discussion on the interpretation of the lattice simulation result.
+T.T.~thanks Jong-Wan Lee for the discussion on the interpretation of the lattice simulation result and Kunio Kaneta for the discussion on the particle production rate from the inflaton condensate.
 He thanks the Yukawa Institute for Theoretical Physics (YITP) at Kyoto University; he thanks participants for discussions during the YITP workshop YITP-W-22-11 on ``Progress in Particle Physics 2022''.
 He also thanks participants of the workshop ``100+7 GR \& Beyond: Inflation'' for discussions.
-This work was supported by IBS under the project code, IBS-R018-D1 (A.P.~and T.T.), JSPS Core-to-Core Program (grant number: JPJSCCA20200002) (F.T.), JSPS KAKENHI Grant Numbers 22KJ1782 (H.M.), 23K13100 (H.M.), 20H01894 (F.T.), 20H05851 (F.T.).
+This work was supported by IBS under the project code, IBS-R018-D1 (A.P.~and T.T.), JSPS Core-to-Core Program (Grant No.~JPJSCCA20200002) (F.T.), JSPS KAKENHI Grants No.~22KJ1782 (H.M.), No.~23K13100 (H.M.), No.~20H01894 (F.T.), and No.~20H05851 (F.T.).
 This article is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).